Skip to main content

 await transport.close()

-Step 6: Define the Main Function and Run the App
+Step 6: Run the Streamlit App

 def main():